 Conventional Approach: Statistics

 The conventional appraoch is to determine limiting wave conditions for these kind of operations.
 These limits are based on statistics.
 Only when the chances of a limit crossing event are sufficiently low, performing the critical step is allowed.
-This can only be acheived by applying significant safey factors.
-And to make things worse, the chance of encountering this limit crossing wave during your critical operation, is still there...
+This can only be achieved by applying significant safety factors.
+To make things worse, the chance of encountering this limit crossing wave during your critical operation is still there...

 Next Ocean Approach: Deterministic